ShubhangSethi/GVP_zvx-awh_fzh4dch-Techie-Titans/README.md

 ## We are creating a webite for e-waste management.
 [https://shubhangsethi.github.io/SIH-2023-Techie-Titans/](https://shubhangsethi.github.io/GVP_zvx-awh_fzh4dch-Techie-Titans/)

-This is the project for building a website which can help people to eeaz on the e-waste disposal centres.
+This is the project for building a website which can help people to simplify the process of e-waste disposal.
-The main aim of this project was to build an interactive and user friendly website using HTML, CSS & JavaScript.
+The main aim of this project was to build an interactive and user friendly website using HTML, CSS & JavaScript and to eliminate middle man from the disposal System.
 ### Tech Stack used:
-* HTML5, CSS and JavaScript (jQuery)
+* HTML5, CSS and JavaScript (jQuery), json, python, botpress(3rd party),php.

 ### The features of this website are follows:
-- This website connects user to the e-waste disposal centres.
-- It makes the user do it again and again by getting rewards and credit points.
-- The website has a user-certred design.
-- User can see all the details about the centre.
+- User schedules e-waste pickup.
+- We send collected waste to large scale refurbishment centers so that the customer get the good price in return.
-- Users can also get information regarding their own waste collection history, current status etc..
+- Users get incentivized accordingly.
-- Website contains an admin panel where they can add new centers or edit existing ones as well as delete them if required.
-- Also users will be able to know how much they have saved in terms of money or credits through our site.
-- Our site provides an option where we provide them with a chatbot assistance where the user can provide the weight of the waste and predict money the user is gonna recieve for recycling materials like plastic bottles, glass containers, metallic
-- Our website provides an option where we provide them with free consultation from experts who work there daily through chatbot.
+- User can use chatbot support for further assistance such as educational content, to know more about the website features, booking related issues etc.
+- The business is scalable as there is lot of potential to be tapped.
+Also, environmental friendly and sustainability are the key features of this business.